davevanhoorn/davevanhoorn/README.md

 - ✅ Bootstrap and sell a business
 - ✅ Work in a multinational for longer than a year
 - ✅ Live and work abroad for longer than a year
-- ✅ Teach others how to write HTML, CSS and JavaScript
+- ✅ Teach others how to create websites
 - 💡 Learn to speak a foreign language like Hindi
 - 💡 Be involved in a tech community - JavaScript.nl?
 - 💡 Bootstrap and sell a **100% online** business